xyliatgithub/IntroCrypto-2025/Lab 1/readme.md

 ## Lab Enviroment
 The lab is one of the exercises in SEED Labs.
 It uses a [Virtual Machine](https://seedsecuritylabs.org/labsetup.html) (VM) to simplify the experiment setup.
 Load the VM image with your VirtualBox or VMware (whichever you prefer).
 [Here](https://github.com/seed-labs/seed-labs/blob/master/manuals/vm/seedvm-manual.md) is the manual to install the VM on your computer.
-Please read the VM [User Manual](https://web.ecs.syr.edu/~wedu/seed/Documentation/Ubuntu16_04_VM/Ubuntu16_04_VM_Manual.pdf) (which is for an older version, but basically same) carefully before you start working on the labs.

 ## Environment Setup